-The placement of these beacons in stores can be implemented by retailers, with them holding a series of advantages including having tiny sizes and being able to connect with nearby Bluetooth enabled smartphones and sending out personalized real time advertisements directly to the smartphone of the consumer.
+The placement of these beacons in stores can be implemented by retailers, with them holding a series of advantages including having tiny sizes and being able to connect with nearby Bluetooth enabled smartphones, and sending out personalized real-time advertisements directly to the smartphone of the consumer.

 IoT devices are enabled with GPS that aids them in tracking the location of people or items.
 This location information can be employed by Advertisers for sending out pertinent advertisements.
 This can operate in a similar manner to Google’s search for nearby businesses.
-Everytime a person searches for, say, nearby bookstores Google shows a list of the bookstores accompanied by their distance.
+Every time a person searches for, say, nearby bookstores Google shows a list of the bookstores accompanied by their distance.
 The same can be done for advertising other brands.

 Targeting consumers on the basis of their motives or intentions towards a particular brand if termed as Intent Marketing.
 This form of marketing aids businesses to boost their marketing and advertising tactics for garnering more fruitful results.
 There’s a number of ways from which brands can gain from intent marketing such as by setting the bar for an ideal customer, helping advance customer engagement, and in boosting content marketing.
 Yet for making intent marketing possible IoT becomes a crucial component.
 The IoT devices aid in gathering data which in turn can be leveraged by advertisers to discover the intent of the customers.

-For instance if a customer visits a store only for checking out and purchasing its accessories rather than their other products such as their outfits Intent marketing can assist the store in comprehending that the customer’s intent is to purchase only accessories from their stores and not the other available items.
-With this information the store can mainly send out accessory rich ads to that consumer, gradually adding other items after a period of time.
+For instance, if a customer visits a store only for checking out and purchasing its accessories rather than their other products such as their outfits Intent marketing can assist the store in comprehending that the customer’s intent is to purchase only accessories from their stores and not the other available items.
+With this information the store can mainly send out accessory-rich ads to that consumer, gradually adding other items after a period of time.

-Advertisements can even be a two way street via IoT devices.
+Advertisements can even be a two-way street via IoT devices.
 Interactive Advertising can be executed for product promotion where customers can themselves take the initiative of viewing ads to gain more information regarding a product.
-Devices like RFID tags can be connected to products, and consumers can connect to brands’ websites by scanning their QR code through the mobile.
+Devices like RFID tags can be connected to products, and consumers can connect to brands’ websites by scanning their QR codes through the mobile.
 An excellent example of this approach was mentioned by me of Johnnie Walker’s Blue Label smart bottle.
-Yet another interesting example of this is when Chili’s enabled a scannable QR code which it placed on its tables during a live soccer event in India.
+Yet another interesting example of this is when Chili’s enabled a scannable QR code which is placed on its tables during a live soccer event in India.
 This code could download an app on visitors’ smartphones and get them into a multiplayer Augmented Reality (AR) game.

 This is still pretty much just the start of the IoT revolution.
 There’s an entire universe of IoT devices that are yet to be developed and employed.
 From the time smartphones were developed to now, the world has altered tremendously, becoming hugely reliant on technology for all its operations and approaches.